-Technology Cost Reports and Roadmapping
+Technology Cost Benchmarking and Roadmapping

-Maps/Geographical Information Systems
+Maps and Geographical Information Systems

 The Resource Information and Forecasting group provides the necessary solar data, satellite imagery, and GIS to help analysts and stakeholders better understand the feasibility of locating a CSP plant in a particular area.